 - Four units of college preparatory English

-A student deficient in one or more of these courses must earn an AA, AS or AFA before becoming eligible for admission consideration or complete 30 hours of transferable college course work:
+A student deficient in one or more of these courses must earn 24 transferable credit hours from a regionally accredited institution before becoming eligible for admission.

-- Official college transcripts from ALL institutions attended, including those attended on a correspondence or extension basis.
-Contact the Registrar at each institution you have attended and request that an official transcript be sent directly to the UNC Asheville Office of Admissions.
+- Official college transcripts from all post-secondary institutions (after high school) previously attended, including those from which you withdrew or earned no credit.
+The applicant must contact the Registrar at each institution attended and request that an official transcript be sent directly to the Office of Admissions and Financial Aid.

-- Transfer Student Academic and Disciplinary Form – To be completed by a school official at the last school attended.
+- A Transfer Student Academic and Disciplinary Form, to be completed by a school official at current or last attended school.

 Notification Date: Rolling